 I have no preconceived notions or promises of which job I might get if elected.
 However, I am particularly interested in the work of the Scrutiny Committee, the Committee for Home Affairs and Policy and Resources.
-That being said, if you do entrust me with the role of deputy, then of course I will work wherever I am needed although I do not intend to seek a seat on Environment and Infrastructure.
+That being said, if you do entrust me with the role of deputy, then of course I will work wherever I am needed, although I do not intend to seek a seat on Environment and Infrastructure.
 Furthermore, if elected, I will not work for anyone else during the political term.
-I would also step down from my roles with Safer and the Women’s Refuge to avoid any conflict of interest.

 I have set out my views on specific subjects in my detailed manifesto.
 It is unlikely that many people will agree with every single thing I have written, but that is no doubt true of every candidate.
 What I do promise however is that I will always base my views on evidence, research and the views of the community.
 I also understand that sometimes what the evidence might show is right for another country might not be right for Guernsey and a balance must be struck.

 I offer experience that is wide-ranging, delivered with energy and positivity and I ask you to give me one of your 38 votes.